tedbergstrand/GripTracker/README.md

 - The Red wire goes to E+
 - Black to E-
 - White to A-
-- Green to A+.
+- Green to A+

 ## Solder 4 wires from the HX711 to the ESP32.
-- GND will go to a ground pin on the ESP.
+- GND will go to a ground pin on the ESP
-- VCC (Power) to to a 3.3v Out pin.
+- VCC (Power) to to a 3.3v Out pin
 - DT (Data) to an open GPIO port (I used GPIO4)
 - SCK (Serial Clock) to another open GPIO port (I used GPIO6)